Reeling Democrats see threat to House and Senate control as Republicans crack their 2020 coalition

 For Henrico County resident Laurel Wise, a lifelong Democrat, the issue of mask mandates during the pandemic was enough to prompt her to vote for Youngkin.
 “I’ve never voted for a Republican in my life, and I’m going to today,” she said.

-Mariana Alfaro contributed to this report.
+Mariana Alfaro, Elisabeth St. Onge and Madeline Buschang contributed to this report.